• Skip to primary navigation

 Jump to Recipe

 Olivier Salad (салат Оливье) is a traditional Russian Potato Salad that's easy to prepare.
-Enjoyed at every former Soviet and Russian celebration dinners, weddings, Christmas and New Year celebrations.
-This will be the tastiest potato salad you ever make.
+More than just a side dish but it's a cultural icon that is served at every festive table across Russian and post Soviet states (especially at New Years celebrations).
+This will be the tastiest potato salad you'll ever make.
 It's crazy good!

 Olivier Salad in a bowl on a dinner table